chaoss/wg-metrics-models/focus-areas/development/metric-model-issue-handling.md

 This metric model provides insights into requirement handling in the development process, helping to
 - identify possible risks in the project
-- create profile of contributor
+- create profiles of contributors
-- evalute the project status
+- evaluate the project status

 ## Visual of the Metrics Model